 The resulting definitive form of the test (with sentences in English and Kiswahili) was carried out in September-October 1965 with pupils from the last two years of Primary and the first two years of Secondary classes (Standard 7,8; Form 1,2) in 32 Tanzanian and Kenyan schools.
-Two classes of different levels (exceptionally only one or also three) were tested in each school.
-Up to now 1962 respondants have been tested.
+Two classes of different levels (exceptionally only one or also three) were tested in

-1) Incomplete sentences are commonly used in individual psychology especially for testing 'deep' personality factors.

-To my knowledge no standardized test of incomplete sentences has yet been developed for measuring frequencies of attitudes in a representative sample.

-2) Including the testing in Buganda - planned for February 1966 -, the study will cover over 3000 cases (without the pilot study).
+- levels (exceptionally only one or also three) were tested in each school.
+Up to now 1962 respondents have been tested. - 1) Incomplete sentences are commonly used in individual psychology especially for testing 'deep' personality factors.
+To my knowledge no standardized test of incomplete sentences has yet been developed for measuring frequencies of attitudes in a representative sample. - 2) Including the testing in Buganda planned for February 1966 -, the study will cover over 3000 cases(without the pilot study).

+/Molnos - EAISR Conf. - Jan.
+66/